Europe and the Mediterranean World in the American Century, 1914-33

-Who the course is for: The course is for anyone with an interest in the history and culture of Europe and the Mediterranean World in the Nineteenth and early Twentieth Centuries.
+Who the course is for: The course is for anyone with an interest in the history and culture of Europe and the Mediterranean World in the early decades of the 20th Century.
 There are no prerequisites, and no prior knowledge is assumed.

 How the course is being taught: The course will be taught through lectures (illustrated by PowerPoint Slides, and by readings from relevant primary sources), and class discussions.

 Advance preparation: Students might like to read the following texts in advance of, or during the course: